arinitti/Always-Responsive-pages/README.md

 **Accessibility**

-Users with visibility and/or accessibility issues may need to enlarge the text to a preferred size while reading on the browser.
-The option of increasing or decreasing the size of the font relative to the default size, as in <font size="+1(num)"> or <font size="-1(num)"> , where "num" is a number.
-This allows the fonts to resize according to the page.

 Users can choose any font size (unless constrained by CSS or text boxes), and the page will adjust.
+Centered and percentage table options keeps the text tidy, when users enlarge the text within.
+Designers may want to drop back to Html 4.01.

+When using the <em>Always Adjustable Pages</em> code, avoid large graphics.
+They may not display on all devices, and may have problems downloading because of slow bandwidth.
+Optimal is to use multiple small images.
+Follow this advice with  pdfs.
+Instead of one huge PDF, use several pdfs.
+Do not forget for section508.gov you need to offer a html or text version for your webpage PDFs.
+Checking your site with the Lynx browser is advised.

-The apache 2.0  was filed May 2000.
-First added to github June 15, 2018, updated March 19, 2019 by Alexandra Andrews
+The Apache 2.0 was filed May 2000.
+First added to GitHub June 15, 2018, updated March 19, 2019, by Alexandra Andrews cancerlynx.com/pageadjust.html